thirumurthis/Learnings/kafka/strimzi-kafka-kraft/blog_notes.md

     enabled: false
 ```

-Save the apicurio configuration yaml to apicurio-configration.yaml, apply to cluster with command `kubectl -n apicurio-registry apply -f apicurio-configuration.yaml`
+Save the apicurio configuration yaml to apicurio-configration.yaml, to apply to cluster use the command `kubectl -n apicurio-registry apply -f apicurio-configuration.yaml`

-The configuration to access the Apicurio operator registry UI and app, we create ApisixTls and ApisixRoute in apicurio-registry namespace.
+The configuration to access the Apicurio operator registry UI and app, ApisixTls and ApisixRoute needs to be created in apicurio-registry namespace.

-Below configuration creates one issuer for the namespace, two set of certificate is requested for UI and App.
-The ApisixTls is created for each ApisixRoute
+Below configuration creates one Issuer for the apicurio-registry namespace, certificate request will use the same issuer for UI and App.
+Two ApisixTls is created for each ApisixRoute below is the configuration.

 ```yaml
 # deploy in apicurio-registry namespace